2016+ Land Use Plan Update: Countywide Update

 Public Education Phase: A long-term and in-depth investment in resident capacity to engage in the planning process and be stronger advocates for their neighborhoods.

-- People’s Planning Academy: Developed in partnership with the Indianapolis Neighborhood Resource Center and offered in-person and on Channel 16 during October and November 2017 and online through the end of 2017, the free Academy provides training on planning and zoning, how planning addresses the four core values of health, resiliency, inclusion, and competitiveness, and on the Land Use Pattern Book.
+- People’s Planning Academy: Developed in partnership with the Indianapolis Neighborhood Resource Center and offered in-person and on Channel 16 during October and November 2017 and online until the beginning of the Stakeholder Committee process in 2018, the free Academy provides training on planning and zoning, how planning addresses the four core values of health, resiliency, inclusion, and competitiveness, and on the Land Use Pattern Book.

 - Advisory Committees: Statutory-required township-based Citizens Advisory Committee members are appointed by the Mayor, City-County Council, Metropolitan Development Commission, and Township Boards.